last update 11 July 2010

 d 27 September 1937 in Harrow.

-George's father, Alex Aldous (a wine merchant born in Harleston, Norfolk) married into the Seward yeoman tenant farmer family of Weston (nr Buriton, Hampshire).
+George's father, Alex Aldous (grog supplier to the Royal Navy, Portsmouth who was born in Harleston, Norfolk) married into the Seward yeoman tenant farmer family of Weston (nr Buriton, Hampshire).
 They ran a major hop, sheep, milling, lime burning etc business there for nearly 150 years.

-Tragically his mother Elizabeth Aldous (Seward) died of Scarlet Fever when he was only 1.
+Tragically George's mother Elizabeth Aldous (Seward) died of Scarlet Fever when he was only 1.

-Memorial to Elizabeth Haw Aldous in the Buriton Parish Church of St Mary.
+Memorial to Elizabeth Haw Aldous in the Buriton Parish Church of St Mary (below).

 Brig James Chambers (Jimmy) Sproule CBE LRCP&S Irl 1887 - 1955 (67)